 San Juan Islands 4-Day sea kayaking tour.
 Truly a trip of a lifetime!

 On this trip you will get the chance paddle from island to island, all while under the watchful eye of Tumalo Creek guides.
 In addition to providing on water safety, our guides will prepare all meals, deserts, and snacks on this paddling adventure.
 During the day expect to see an array of wildlife including orca whales, porpoise, otter, and seals.
 When conditions are right you may also enjoy spectacular sunsets that are often follow by a highly unique light show, bioluminescence.
 Multiple days on the water will give us the chance experience everything from rocky cliffs, warm sandy beaches, and thick island forests, with the backdrop of Mt.
 Baker and the Olympic Mountains in the distance.
-Paddling days typically do not exceed 2-3 miles, but if you want more, our guides are happy to explore around the islands by boat or foot with you.
+Paddling days typically do not exceed 6 - 12 miles a day, but if you want more, our guides are happy to explore around the islands by boat or foot with you.

 We want all of our guests to feel comfortable and safe while on the water.
 It is Tumalo Creeks policy that all San Juan Islands Sea Kayaking participants participate in the Intermediate Skills Kayaking class (offered every other Sunday June - September).